Obstructions to free periodicity and symmetric L-space knots: Number-theoretic interpretation of Hartley's condition

-We conclude with a proof of Theorem \ref{thm:main}. \begin{proof}[Proof of Theorem \ref{thm:main}] Since $\Delta(t)$ is not a product of cyclotomic polynomials, it has an irreducible factor $f(t)$ which is not cyclotomic.
-Then by Proposition \ref{prop:SchinzelDegreeCalculation} and Theorem \ref{thm:pDividesSchinzelDegree}, $f(t)$ is $n$-Hartley for only finitely many $n$.
-Then by Theorem \ref{thm:HartleyFactorization}, $\Delta(t)$ is $n$-Hartley for finitely many $n$. \end{proof}
+We can now give a proof of Theorem \ref{thm:main}. \begin{proof}[Proof of Theorem \ref{thm:main}] Since $\Delta(t)$ is not a product of cyclotomic polynomials, it has an irreducible factor $h(t)$ which is not cyclotomic and appears with some multiplicity $s$.
+Proposition \ref{prop:Dforirredpowers} implies that $h(t)^s$ is $n$-Hartley only for finitely many values of $n$, and then Proposition \ref{prop:coprimeHartley} implies the same for $\Delta(t)$. \end{proof}